MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

     1. In the **Region** drop-down list, select the **East US** region.
     1. In the **Pricing tier** drop-down list, select **Standard**.
     1. Select **Review + Create**.
-1. From the **Review + Create** tab, review the options that you selected during the previous steps.
+1. From the **Review + Create** tab, review the options that you selected during the previous steps, ensure that validation has passed.
 1. Select **Create** to create the key vault by using your specified configuration.
     > **Note**: Wait for the creation task to complete before you move forward with this lab.